BENJAMIN HOWARD BAKER

 The international debut came in May 1921 and was part of his country’s end-of-season tour.
 Playing Belgium in Brussels, he kept a clean sheet as goals from Charles Buchan and Harry Chambers guided England to a 2-0 win.

 In his first season with Chelsea the team were playing Bradford City at home and the game was scoreless.
-The Blues were awarded a penalty and Howard Baker, on his sixth start for the club insisted in taking it.
+The Blues were awarded a penalty and Howard Baker, on his sixth start for the club insisted on taking it.
 He scored and it proved to be the only goal of the game.
 Later in the season the Blues were awarded a penalty against Arsenal and he again took on the responsibility.
 This time he missed and was thereafter relieved of spot-kick taking duties.

 On international duty

 In 1924 whilst turning out for his ‘other’ team Howard Baker participated in a shock.
 Corinthian were drawn against First Division Blackburn Rovers in the first round of the F.A.
-Cup and the tie was played at Crystal Palace in front of 20,000 fans.
+Cup with the tie played at Crystal Palace in front of 20,000 fans.
 The goalkeeper, who had played for Chelsea in a 2nd Division match the previous weekend, lined up alongside two other current England internationals in Alfred Bower and Jackie Hagan, whilst former England star Norman Crook and Scottish cap John Morrison were also in the team.

 Howard Baker’s recall to the national team came in October 1925 when he was chosen, at the age of 33, to face Northern Ireland in Belfast.
-He maintained his record of not conceding at an international goal as the game finished goalless.
+He maintained his record of not conceding an international goal as the game finished goalless.

 Alongside those two caps for the England professional team (although he was an amateur) he also made 10 appearances for the Amateur side.

-He made his last start for Chelsea in November 1925 before moving back up north when `everton were in the midst of a goalkeeping crisis to resume his career at Goodison.
-But Everton were struggling mightily at the time and despite some fine performances, including in a 1-0 win over Liverpool in front of 43,973 fans and even a spell as captain, he was eventually dropped in favour of Arthur Davies.
+He made his last start for Chelsea in November 1925 before moving back up north when Everton were in the midst of a goalkeeping crisis to resume his career at Goodison.
+But The Toffees were struggling mightily at the time and despite some fine performances, including in a 1-0 win over Liverpool in front of 43,973 fans and even a spell as captain, he was eventually dropped in favour of Arthur Davies.
 A one-match spell at Oldham Athletic followed and he did get to make a farewell appearance at Goodison when keeping goal for Corinthians.
 Everton won the game 1-0 but according to reports the score line would have been much greater were it not for the ‘keeper’s brilliance.

 Baker grabs a cross against Middlesbrough

 In October 1925 Howard Baker was chosen for the Amateur side that faced the Professionals in that year’s Charity Shield game at White Hart Lane.
-With four goals from fellow Corinthian Claude Ashton and two more from Army man Fusilier Frank Macey, the Amateurs won 6-1 with a performance described which led to them being called ‘As fine an Amateur side as we have seen for some seasons’.
+With four goals from fellow Corinthian Claude Ashton and two more from Army man Fusilier Frank Macey, the Amateurs won 6-1 with a performance which led to them being called ‘As fine an Amateur side as we have seen for some seasons’.

 For his skill on the football pitch and athletics field alone Benjamin Howard Baker deserves recognition as a great all-round sportsman.
 But his abilities went way beyond these two sports.
 A more than accomplished tennis player he won the Welsh covered courts doubles title in 1932 (at 40 years old) and tried, albeit unsuccessfully, to qualify for Wimbledon on a couple of occasions.
 He was a member of the Lancashire district Water Polo team (perhaps unsurprisingly, as a goalkeeper) and was known for his abilities at ‘trick diving’.
 He also played cricket for the Lancashire Second XI.